tektutor/qemu-july-2025/Day2/README.md

 this helps to conservatively use the storage

-Faster, changes done in vm2 only goes to vm2
+Faster and space saving, changes done in vm2 only goes to vm2

 Drawback is, we won't be able to delete the VM1 disk if you wish to delete VM1 entirely while retaining VM2.
 </pre>